NH-pro/Cascade_ToS_PPs/Cascade Privacy Policy.md

 ### 4. Changes to This Privacy Policy
 I may update this Privacy Policy from time to time.
 I will notify you of any changes by posting the new Privacy Policy on this page and updating the "Effective Date" above.

+### 5. Contact Us
+If you have any questions or have suggestions about this Privacy Policy, please contact me at cascade.card.app@gmail.com .